ServerContainers/mail-gateway/README.md

 This container is not meant to be used as a mail server which stores mails and handles mailboxes.
 Just put this container in between the outside world and your mailbox handeling mail server.
+Take a look at [ServerContainers/mail-box](https://github.com/ServerContainers/mail-box) for a mail server with mailbox/imap handling.

 ## Environment variables